Just some self promotion:

 Reveal yourself.

-Norwegian women who are not radical feminists, have a slightly different view on the matter.
+Norwegian women who are not radical feminists, have a slightly different view on the m

 Why would a woman _want_ to cover her hair?
 Western women spend millions on their hair.
 It's their crown of glory.
 A dyed, cut, bleached crown of glory.
 Flowing hair has historically been seen as erotic, and a signal of sexual power.
 Letting the hair flow freely down the back has been seen as a symbol of the untamed woman such as Lilith and Mary Magdalen, and you can read more about that here.